microbit-apps/microcode-classic/docs/manual.md

 Regardless of whether you are using the Arcade shield or web app, you first need to download the (localized) MicroCode hex file to your micro:bit V2.
 There are two ways to do this:

 1. visit the [web app](https://microbit-apps.github.io/microcode-classic/) and follow directions to connect your micro:bit and [automatically download over WebUSB](#download)
-2. visit the [localization](#localization) section to _download_ the MicroCode hex file to your computer and copy to your micro:bit V2 (plugged into your computer via USB).
+2. visit the [hex files](#hexfiles) section to _download_ the MicroCode hex file to your computer and copy to your micro:bit V2 (plugged into your computer via USB).

 ## Hands-on resources